hanwenzhang01/nyc-mta-digital-twin/README.md

 ## Additional Resources
 Find Hanwen Zhang's video presentation of the full MTA project below.
 This is a short explanation of the project overview, process, and main components.

 !!
-Link below to be updated shortly.
-Apologies !! <br/>
+Link below to be updated shortly, apologies. <br/>
 <br/>🎥 [MTA Project Presentation](videos/mta_project_final_presentation.mp4)